PredictiveEcology/reproducible/cran-comments.md

 ## R CMD check results

-There are no errors, or warnings in any of the above.
+There are no errors, or warnings or notes in any of the above.

-There are some NOTEs:

 ## Downstream dependencies

+## revdepcheck results

-We checked all reverse dependency from CRAN, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 20 reverse dependencies (3 from CRAN), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 1 new problem with package `SpaDES.core`, which we will submit an updated version of as soon as `reproducible` is updated on CRAN.
+ * We saw 0 new problems
  * We failed to check 0 packages